Updated on: 11/20/2019

 As schools close for the summer, teenagers are often left without adult supervision during the day.
 Working parents have to trust teenagers to get themselves around town.
 Teenagers often pick up jobs during the summer months, which means working out their own transportation logistics for the first time in their lives.
 Without early school start times to structure their days, they’re also more likely to stay up late and drive after dark.

-Teens Are Still Developing Good Judgement
+Teens Are Still Developing Good Judgment

 The teenage years are an important time for letting young adults learn responsibility.
 Unfortunately, not every teenager is ready to safety and responsibly operate a heavy vehicle around other drivers.